 One type of niche are watches with altimeters, which gives the wearer information on how high up it is.

 Imagine making a device that won’t ever need charged or a new battery.
 What would it look like?
 What would it do?
 That’s exactly the thought behind automatic watches.
 The self-winding timepieces keep working through everyday use and the wearer’s natural motion.
 A bumper movement is a type of self-winding, automatic movement.
 However, unlike a modern automatic, which has the rotor spins a full 360 degrees, a bumper moves back and..
 Read More

 As one of the top watch brands on the market, Omega is all about reaching new heights and achieving greater goals.
-It’s how the company has survived and stayed atop the watch mountaintop along with Rolex and other high-end, boutique luxury brands.
-In December, however, Omega reached a new low, or depth, if you will.
-Adventurer Victor Vescovo set a record for deepest dive, going 10,928 meters into the depths..
+That’s how the company has survived and stayed atop the watch mountaintop along with Rolex and other high-end, boutique luxury brands.
+In December, however, Omega reached a new low – or depth, if you will.
+Adventurer Victor Vescovo set a record for deepest dive, going 10,928 meters into the..
 Read More